JamFfm/PHMeasure/README.md

 home/pi/craftbeerpi3/modules/plugins/PHMeasure/

-According the parameters of the probe it can be situated in max 80°C liquid.
+According the parameters of the probe it can be situated in max 80°C liquid but not for longtime.
 I never tryed that until now.

 # Parameter